jhbdiehl/DFSZforest/README.md

 cd DFSZforest
 ```

 The project is written mainly in Julia, so you will need to have this programming language installed.
 Go [here](https://julialang.org/) for more information.
+To be able to run it from the terminal maybe have a look [here](https://julialang.org/downloads/platform/).
 Once you have it installed and are able to call it from the terminal, the only thing you have to do to start the example notebook is run the following command on the terminal.

 ```shell
 julia runnotebook.jl